Festo1/AirBnB_clone/README.md

 # AirBnB Clone - The Console

-This is a clone of the AirBnB website, implementing a custom command-line interface for managing objects like users, places, amenities, and reviews.
+This is a **clone of the AirBnB website**, implementing a custom command-line interface for managing objects like users, places, amenities, and reviews.

 ## Getting Started